Loading figure…

 Why: Cosponsoring the Big Oil Windfall Profits Tax Act aligns directly with the support for progressive taxation and higher taxes on the wealthy, as it targets excess profits from oil companies.

-Why: Sponsoring the EMPOWER for Health Act directly supports expanding access to healthcare, aligning with the stated position on preserving Medicaid and ACA services.
+Why: Sponsoring the ACTION for National Service Act directly supports job creation and economic stability, aligning closely with the stated position on government intervention for economic growth.

 View source →Mar 4, 2026 · Congress.gov